nafets227/finance/README.md

 ## Advanced features
 ### enhanced features of fntxt2sql
-fntxt2sql program supports more than mySql targets, have a look into its C sourcecode.
-However, the scripts of this container only support importing into a Mysql/Mariadb database.
+fntxt2sql program supports more than MySQL targets, have a look into its C sourcecode.
+However, the scripts of this container only support importing into a MySQL/Mariadb database.

 If you need to get information where the bank requests to enter a mobile pin, please try to use ./testlocal exec.
 Common case is to load bookings older than 90 day with ./testlocal exec --fromdate=yyyymmdd.

 If your bank, as e.g. HypoVereinsbank, does no longer support logging on without 2 factor authorisation, you can try with ./testlocal exec --taninteractive.
 This allows you to enter the tan received via 2nd factor.

 ### testing with testlocal.sh
 testlocal.sh adds additional Environment Variables for testing:
 * MYSQL_LOCAL_HOST (defaults to MYSQL_HOST)
-* FINIMG docker image to test (default: nafets227/finance:local) Both are useful if you are testing on a local machine or in a github action like .github/workflows/docker-ci.yml
+* FINIMG docker image to test (default: nafets227/finance:local) Both are useful if you are testing on a local machine or in a GitHub Action like .github/workflows/docker-ci.yml